syrilster/spring-currency-conversion-service/SecuringMicroServices/README.md

 * **@EnableGlobalMethodSecurity**: This is used to enable method level security based on annotations
 * Have a class to which extends the WebSecurityConfigurerAdapter and implement the configure() method to accept valid requests and handle csrf.
 * **JwtAuthenticationEntryPoint**: This class is used to return a 401 unauthorized error message to the clients that try to access a protected resource without proper authentication.
 It implements Spring Security’s AuthenticationEntryPoint interface.
+* Implement a filter that -
+  * reads JWT authentication token from the Authorization header of all the requests
+  * validates the token
+  * loads the user details associated with that token.
+  * Sets the user details in Spring Security’s SecurityContext.
+Spring Security uses the user details to perform authorization checks.
+We can also access the user details stored in the SecurityContext in our controllers to perform our business logic.